Bell 407: Bell 407GX and 407GT

 On March 4, 2013, Bell unveiled a new armed version of the Bell 407GX, named the 407GT.
 It incorporates the Garmin G1000HTM flight deck to easily provide flight information.
 It can include infrared cameras, various armaments, and equipment to perform missions such as armed transport, search-and-rescue, reconnaissance, and medical evacuation.
 The GT version uses the Universal Weapons Pylon, derived from the Bell OH-58 Kiowa, to carry weapons such as machine guns, rockets, and anti-armor missiles.

+Indian manufacturing line

+As of 7 October 2025, Bell Textron is collaborating with Mumbai-based Max AeroSpace and Aviation to site an assembly plant in Nagpur, given it receives the reconnaissance and surveillance helicopters (RSH) from the Indian Ministry of Defence.
+The agreement is a result of Bell's memorandum of understanding (MoU) with the Government of Maharashtra to advance the state's helicopter manufacturing programme.

+The Bell 407 will be offered for the reconnaissance and surveillance helicopters (RSH) tender of 200 helicopters for the Indian Army and Air Force against AW109 TrekkerM, HAL Light Utility Helicopter, and Airbus H125.

 Operational history

 Bell made delivery of the first production 407 at Heli-Expo, in Dallas, Texas in February 1996.
 Launch customers for the aircraft were Petroleum Helicopters International (PHI), Niagara Helicopters, and Greenland Air.

 On 23 May 2007, Colin Bodill and Jennifer Murray completed a record pole-to-pole around the world flight using a standard Bell 407.
 The flight originated from Bell's facility at the Fort Worth Alliance Airport on December 5, 2006.
 The team flew about 36000 mi over 189 days and 300 flight hours, through 34 countries.
 The project, named Polar First, was performed in partnership with the Royal Geographical Society to provide educational outreach to 28 international schools, which were visited during the trip.
 The project also served as a fundraiser for the SOS Children's Villages.